Nolan Arenado Player Props: Cardinals vs. Rangers

 Nolan Arenado At The Plate

-- Arenado has seven doubles, a triple, 10 home runs and 17 walks while batting .263.
+- Arenado is hitting .263 with eight doubles, a triple, 10 home runs and 17 walks.

+- In 67.2% of his 58 games this season, Arenado has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has hit a home run in 17.5% of his games this season, and 4.1% of his chances at the plate.
+- In 17.2% of his games this year, he has hit a long ball, and 4% of his trips to the plate.

-- He has scored in 22 of 57 games this year, and more than once 4 times.
+- He has scored in 22 games this year (37.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.